Small changes can make a big difference.

 Track screen habits.
 Spend a week or 10 days keeping track of the time your children spend on a screen.
-Write down when they play, how long they play, what they are playing, who they are playing with, where they are playing (what part of the house), and the reason for play (bored, depressed, lonely, etc.).
+Write down a when they play, how long they play, what they are playing, who they are playing with, where they are playing (what part of the hourse) and the reason for play (bored, depressed, lonely, etc.)

 Change the reward.
 Don’t let screen time be the only reward you dole out at home.
 What do you value as a family?
-Whether it’s the latest Lego set or an outing to an escape game or laser tag, help your child earn points toward that instead of granting screen minutes or hours.
+Whether it’s the latest Lego set, help your child earn points toward that instead of granting screen minutes or hours.
 Time with you can increase family attachment, a critical factor in combating screen addictions.
 Once the habit has been broken, use the following ideas to introduce a balanced approach to screen time.

 Keep screens out of sight and out of the bedroom.
 Stow away consoles and TV remotes to promote intentional use instead of the default activity.